jackyphung/comp3133_assignment/README.md

 1. Run `npm install` in your command line interface.
 That's it!

 ## Running the Server
+### Production
-1. Run `npm start` in your command line interface, its as simple as that.
+1. Run `npm run start:server` in your command line interface, its as simple as that.
+_For running the server without building use `npm start` only_

+### Development
+1. Run `npm run start:dev` in your command line interface

 ## API Routes
 #### Event Log: